pekelund-dev/codex-test/docs/local-development.md

 Use the helper scripts to start and stop all services together.
 Docker and the Compose plugin are the only prerequisites for this path.

+> 🔧 Compose uses the `google-cloud-cli:emulators` image so the Firestore emulator binaries
+> are preinstalled.
+If you pulled an older image, run `docker compose pull firestore` inside
+> the `local/` directory to refresh it.

 ### Start all services

 ```bash